 Throughout History People Have Reported Seeing Angels and Departed Loved Ones Near Death

-Occasionally, relatives may see bright lights or even luminous figures at the time of their loved one’s passing.
+Occasionally, relatives of the dying claim seeing a very bright light at the time of their loved one’s passing.
 Additionally, numerous accounts have been reported of a stranger coming into the room offering solace and comfort to the family just after the passing event.
 When the family tries to thank the person later and describes them to the staff, medical personnel have no idea who they are referring to.

 Angels are one kind of being regularly encountered during such visions.
 In his book, Angels: God’s Secret Agents, evangelist, Billy Graham recounts a number of cases in which the dying report that they see angels and hear them singing their praises to heaven.

 Swedish theologian, scientist, and mystic, Emanuel Swedenborg (1688-1772), wrote in his manuscript Heaven and Hell, that he believed the soul crosses into the “Kingdom of the Spirits.” after death and many radiant spirits stand ready to receive the new arrivals.

 Well known Southern angel researcher, Leonard Day, has been called upon often to assist the dying.
 He says a very high percentage of those near death often speak of the presence of angels, one having a more luminous glow than the other.
 He believes that the brighter angel is the individual’s Guardian Angel.
 This angel is usually at the immediate bedside of the person continually murmuring comforting words.